 The Prospect Bay Children's Centre offers full and part time care for children from infants to 12 years old.

 We are licensed for 66 children (8 infants, 12 toddlers, 16 preschoolers and 30 school age).
 Our programming is done with the children’s interests in mind.
 Activities are set up that are appropriate to the children’s developmental levels and children can be actively involved in their learning.
-Progress reports are done twice a year.
+Early learning goals are reviewed for each child, based on the Early Learning Curriculum framework twice a year.

 We aim to spend a large part of each